fastrgv/AdaGate/README.md

 * Added volume control + corrections to my OpenAL Ada binding.

-**ver 7.4.4 -- 06oct2023**

-* Restored OSX build...but without a bundle.
-Built without using any Xcode.

-**ver 7.4.3 -- 17sep2023**

-* Added an exception-handler to shutdown gracefully, in case of abort.
-This should also allow a normal resume after an abort.
-* More relaxed camera angles, when possible.
-* No longer build 32bit Windows executables, just 64-bit windows & linux.

-**ver 7.4.2 -- 14jun2023**

-* Discontiued OSX support, greatly simplifying game package.
-* Added music to flyover intro screen.
-* Restored best kawoosh sound.
-* Avatar now rises & falls with ocean waves when swimming.

 ## More change-history at end of file.

 ## AdaGate Game Description
 AdaGate is a strategy game with escape rooms in a Stargate fantasy setting.
-It is an elaborate example of modern OpenGL programming using the Ada language; and a tribute to Narbacular Drop and Amelia Earhart.
+It is an elaborate example of modern OpenGL programming using the Ada language; and a tribute to Narbacular Drop, and Amelia Earhart.

 Runs on Windows, OSX, and GNU/Linux.
 The linux binary now runs on many linux distros!
 Includes all source code, build scripts & resources.